Itchy-Fingerz/ARKit-CoreLocation/readme.md

 iOS 11 can be downloaded from Apple’s Developer website.

 ## Usage
-This library contains the ARKit + CoreLocation framework, as well as a demo application similar to [Demo 1](https://twitter.com/AndrewProjDent/status/886916872683343872).
+This library contains the ARKit + CoreLocation framework, as well as a demo application.

 [Be sure to read the section on True North calibration.](#true-north-calibration)